OiBoii/Interactive-Lab-Hub/Lab4/readme.md

 The serial monitor currently shows values between 0-512.
 Hence, there are 9 ADCs in use.

-You can also read inputs from the serial monitor, or wait for the serial monitor to open before spewing data over the USB line!
-A nice tutorial on the basic serial transmit functions can be found at http://arduino.cc/en/Tutorial/AnalogReadSerial.

-NEW!!!
-Also you can plot the data with the Arduino Serial Plotter!
-This can be found under `Tools->Serial Plotter`.
-Try it out.

-For this lab, you can use the serial monitor, plotter and/or the LCD whenever you are told to display something, depending on what you think is easier/prettier.

 ## Part B. RGB LED

 <img src="LED RAINBOW.jpg" width="40%">